 Who’s Eligible: PreK–12 educators with financial need

-How to Apply: Send a full grant proposal by the second Wednesday in November each year.
+How to Apply: Send a full grant proposal by the first Wednesday in October each year.

 Snapdragon Book Foundation: For school libraries in need, the Snapdragon Book Foundation provides annual grants for books and literary resources to enrich school reading programs.